The hard part of software was never the code.

 Quality gates in the pipeline encode the Codex Automata process itself.
 Does the code lint?
 Does every module have a spec?
 Does every spec have tests?
 Does the change respect module boundaries?
 Is the commit atomic?
 The pipeline enforces the process mechanically so that discipline does not depend on memory or willpower.

-VI.
+IX.
 The Machine

 Picture the system running at full speed.

 An engineer receives a feature request.
-He opens a conversation, with an agent, with the codebase, with the domain.
+She opens a conversation, with an agent, with the codebase, with the domain.
 What are the boundaries?
 What contracts will change?
 Where will the new behavior touch existing modules?
 The agent maps the terrain.
 The engineer supplies judgment.
 The output is a set of atomic work items, each with sharp boundaries, each independently completable.

 Then the cast.
 Five modules.
 Five agents.
 Each receives its spec, its tests, and the interface contracts of its neighbors.
 They work in parallel, independently, silently.
 They do not communicate because they do not need to.
 The specs and contracts contain everything.
 One finishes in minutes.
 Another takes an hour.
 They are not synchronized.
 When each agent's tests pass, the module is done.

 Automated gates fire.
 An agent reviews against the spec.
 A human reviews last, checking for coherence.
 Does the system still make sense as a whole?
-The pipeline runs.
-The code deploys.
-Monitoring confirms that production matches the spec.
-If it does not, the cycle restarts at the mold.

 This is why the methodology is called Codex Automata, the book of self moving things.
 The specifications, tests, gates, and pipelines form a machine that, once built, moves on its own.
 Agents fill the mold.
 The pipeline verifies the casting.
 The board reveals the flow.
 Humans design the machine and oversee its operation, but the machine runs.